tiltedphoques/gitbook-wiki/guides/server-guide/linux-setup/build-docker-image.md

 ```

-### Step 1 - Building the Multiarch Builder with Buildx
+## Building the Multiarch Builder with Buildx

+This builder image is based off of Ubuntu 22.04 and installs the necessary requirements to build the server docker image later.
+This step is only required once, since any time you build the server image afterwards your multiarch-builder image can be pulled from Docker Hub.

 1. First we are going to set up the multi-architecture builder with `docker buildx`:\
     `docker buildx create --name str-multiarch --use`